Ocean 115 - Introduction to Oceanography » Spring 2023 » Week 10 Post-reading Quiz Oceanic Circulation

 What describes the theoretical direction of Ekman transport in the Southern Hemisphere?

-D. 45° to the right of wind direction
+D. 45° to the left of wind direction

 Question #5